Roger A. Friedman, MD ’77

 - Multidisciplinary Discussion Panel

-Tours of our hospital and new simulation center will be provided immediately after the conference, followed by an alumni reception sponsored by Nationwide Children’s Foundation.
-A dinner will also be provided where we will be announcing the Golden Stethoscope awards and other faculty recognitions.
+Tours of our hospital will be provided immediately after the conference, followed by an alumni reception sponsored by Nationwide Children's Foundation in the Stecker Auditorium lobby from 6 to 7 p.m.
+The Alumni dinner will begin at 7 p.m. at the same location where we will be announcing the Golden Stethoscope awards and other faculty recognitions.
 On Saturday, April 25, there will be a family fun event at the Franklin Park Conservatory, which will include breakfast from 9 until 11 a.m., after which alumni and their families are free to enjoy and explore the facilities.
 You can register for any part, or all of these activities at http://bit.ly/2020ID.

 If you are traveling to the reunion, and looking for a place to stay.
 We have made arrangements with Home2 Suites for you to receive a special discount.
 Call the hotel at (614) 569-7760 or click here to book online.
 Please reference the group code “IFC” to receive the discount.
 Discounted reservations will be available to our event attendees for the following:

 - Arrival Date: April 23, 2020